datalad-handbook/book/docs/extension_pkgs.rst

 .. index:: ! extensions

-The commands DataLad provides cover a broad range of domain-agnostic use cases.
-However, there are extension packages that can add (domain-specific) functionality and new commands. :numref:`table-datalad-extensions` lists a number of available extensions.
+DataLad's commands cover a broad range of domain-agnostic use cases.
+However, there are extension packages that can add specialized functionality with additional commands. :numref:`table-datalad-extensions` lists a number of such extensions.

-Such extensions are shipped as separate Python packages, and are *not* included in DataLad itself.
-Instead, users with the need for a particular extension can install the extension package -- either on top of DataLad if DataLad is already installed, or on its own (the extension will then pull in DataLad core automatically, with no need to first or simultaneously install DataLad itself explicitly).
+DataLad extensions are shipped as separate Python packages, and are *not* included in DataLad itself.
+Instead, users needing a particular extension can install the extension package -- either on top of DataLad, if already installed, or on its own.
+In the latter case, the extension will then pull in DataLad core automatically, with no need to first or simultaneously install DataLad itself explicitly.
 The installation is done with standard Python package managers, such as :term:`pip`, and beyond installation of the package, no additional setup is required.

 DataLad extensions listed here are of various maturity levels.
 Check out their documentation and the sections or chapters associated with an extension to